hdamker/project-administration/scripts/README.md

   - Categories, URLs, tooltips
   - Previous names for renamed APIs

-### Data Corrections

-- `config/data-corrections.yaml`: Format correction rules for master metadata

 ## Format Corrections Applied

-The following format corrections are automatically applied by `analyze-release.js`:
+The following format corrections are hardcoded and unconditionally applied by `analyze-release.js`:

 1. **Version format**: Remove 'v' prefix (v0.11.0 → 0.11.0)
+   - Applied to all version fields from OpenAPI spec
+   - Ensures consistent semantic versioning format

 2. **Commonalities type**: Ensure string type (0.4 → "0.4", strings unchanged)
+   - Converts numbers to strings
+   - Preserves existing strings exactly (including patch versions like "0.4.0")

 3. **API names**: Convert to lowercase for consistency
+   - Applied to api_name field extracted from server URLs
+   - Ensures consistent naming across all APIs

+These corrections are always applied and do not require any configuration files.

 ## Historical Facts Preserved